Soushi888/cours/src/routes/js-ts/[...2]basics/[...1]get-started/+page.md

 This will print "Hello, world!" to the console.

-To complete the course on getting started with JavaScript, let's expand on the sections provided, focusing on running JavaScript from a HTML file and from a JavaScript file.
-This will give you a comprehensive understanding of how to work with JavaScript in various environments.
+Let's now focusing on running **JavaScript** from a HTML file and from a **JavaScript** file.
+This will give you a comprehensive understanding of how to work with **JavaScript** in various environments.

 ## From a HTML File

-Running JavaScript directly from a HTML file is straightforward.
+Running **JavaScript** directly from a HTML file is straightforward.
 You can either place your script tags in the head section or just before the closing body tag (`</body>`).
 Here's how you can do it:

 ### Inline Scripting

-Inline scripting involves placing your JavaScript code directly within `<script>` tags in your HTML document.
+Inline scripting involves placing your **JavaScript** code directly within `<script>` tags in your HTML document.
 This method is less common due to separation of concerns principles, but it's still useful for small scripts or quick tests.

 ```html
 <!DOCTYPE html>